brain-score/vision/docs/source/modules/tutorial.rst

 Brain-Score sounds great!
 How do I get started?
 What do I do next?
 How do I submit?
 --------------------------------------------------------------------

-This tutorial walks you through the entire process, end-to-end.
 Start here if you have already
 (or would like to create) a model to submit and get a Brain-Score.
 This guide will walk you through from downloading our code to receiving a